 Be aware of the following products:

-- Trademarked and copyright products are all over AliExpress.
+- Trademarked and copyrighted products are all over AliExpress.
 Don’t sell them unless you want to be sued.

 - Electronics are notorious for being faulty.
 Always order samples first and test them.

 - Clothing is risky.
-It often sized wrong, the quality isn’t as it states and there’s lots of refunds with apparel.
+It is often sized wrong, the quality isn’t as it states and there are lots of refunds with apparel.

 - Health or supplement products I’d stay away from, you don’t really know what in them.

 - Safety products or anything that can cause harm to people.
-There’s to many legal issues to can arise.
+There are to many legal issues to can arise.